karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

 ```
  - The output above indicates that .ssh does not exist.
  - **IMPORTANT: If .ssh already exists, DO NOT create a new one** as this can cause problems.
-  - **What problems???**
-  - If .ssh already exists, use one of the key pairs that already exist in it.
+  - If `.ssh` already exists, use one of the key pairs that already exist in it.
-   - Should there only be one pair???
-   - If there can be multiple pairs, then what is the problem with created a new one???

 1. If the .ssh directory does not already exist, create it:
 ```
 karls@DESKTOP-VAQRJL8 MINGW64 ~
 $ mkdir -p .ssh
 ```
- - `-p` stands for "parents", telling mkdir to create a directory and any parent directories that don't already exist
+ - `-p` stands for "parents," telling `mkdir` to create a directory and any parent directories that don't already exist
- - **DOES IT ALSO suppress the error that would be raised if the dir already existed.*** ???
-  - ISN'T THAT LETTING AN ERROR PASS SILENTLY???
-DON'T WE WANT ERRORS TO BE NOISY/LOUD???

 1. Enter `ssh-keygen` to generate a public/private rsa key pair:
 ```